To replace your existing boiler, or get a brand new boiler replacement?

 - Solar water heating compatibility: If you’re using solar water heating, it’s important to know that many combi boilers are less compatible and inefficient with this heating system.

-Many old gas and oil models are just regular boilers with separate cylinders to store the heating and hot water.
+Many old gas regular boilers and oil models are just boilers with hot water cylinders to live in the airing cupboard and cold water tanks to live in the loft.

-When replacing these, you can keep the hot water cylinder to go with your new boiler installation, or choose a combi system which doesn’t require a cylinder.
+When replacing regular boilers or system boilers, you may be able to keep the hot water cylinder to go with your new boiler installation.

-Here is some more information about the different boiler systems available:
+Here is some information about the different boiler systems available:

-Heat-only boilers are known as conventional systems.
-These models store hot water in a cylinder or storage tank.
+These models store hot water in a cylinder and cold water in a storage tank.

-A regular boiler produces hot water more efficiently than combi boilers.
+A regular boiler produces hot water more efficiently than combi boilers and can supply multiple taps at once with water.

 The circulation pump is housed as an external component, along with feed and expansion tanks.